noodldocs/noodldocs.github.io/modules/webappnavigation/navigation-stack.md

 ### Other

+**Top Page Name**
+The name of the Page component that's currently on top of the stack.
+E.g. `/Pages/My Page`.
+Useful in combination with a [String Mapper](/nodes/utilities/string-mapper.md) to map to a title in a header, as well as for debugging or other logic.

+**Stack depth**
+How many pages there currently are in the stack.
+The [Navigate](/modules/webappnavigation/navigate.md) node will add one page to the stack, and [Navigate Back](/modules/webappnavigation/navigate-back.md) removes the top page from the stack.

 **Child Index**
 The place this node has in relation to its parent.
 E.g. if a **Group** has three children, then the first child will have _Child Index_ 0, the second child will have _Child Index_ 1, and so on.